-Recently, I sent a draft article to a friend for review.
-Although I expected to get a call to discuss the article, I didn’t think we would discuss how I made the Microsoft Office document.
-Specifically, he wanted to know how I added the “ghost text” or Microsoft Word watermark that read Draft.
+Recently, I sent an article to a friend for review.
+Instead of discussing the article, he wanted to know about the “ghost text”.
+I was perplexed until I realized he wanted to know how to add a watermark in Word that read Draft.
 And with a little more effort, it’s just as easy to create a custom text or picture watermark.
 You can even add your company logo.

 Why Use Watermarks?

 Like many people, if I send a business document which is confidential or a draft, I include a watermark.
 These watermarks add context to the item and convey its status or importance.
 Moreover, they can also add an implied layer of protection.
 For example, few people would misinterpret your draft as your final document or forward a confidential document.

 There is another group of users that create custom watermarks using an image.
 This is different than using a logo on a letterhead template because the image spans a larger portion of the page than the header area.
 These semitransparent items appear in the background and your text sits on top.
 The document text is clearly readable, but you can see the watermark.

 Default Text Watermarks

 By default, Microsoft Word has six predefined popular watermarks.
 These simple text variations include:

 - Do Not Copy

 The above items are the easiest watermarks to insert into your document.

 Time needed: 5 minutes.